 Compare that to a recent visit I made to a large medical complex where I had to navigate on foot between a half dozen buildings and twice as many entrances.
 Three times I stopped employees to ask directions.
 (This is why I need a GPS).
 None of them could help me and ended each encounter saying, “Sorry, I have no idea where that is,” rather than assisting me.
 It left me frustrated but clear that my new client clearly needs assistance in creating a culture of ownership.

 In my experience, organizations can only create a consistently positive patient experience when they have a culture that fosters ownership.
 Every single employee has to see his connection to the customer experience and have a sense of duty.
-This requires a mindset that is encouraged from day one of orientation and is coached and reinforced throughout employment.

 What are you doing to foster ownership in your organization?
 Do you have service recovery training?
 Are staff encouraged to resolve issues immediately?
 Are they given the resources and reinforcement to do so?
 If you want a culture that creates raving fans, make sure your staff know how to think on their feet to resolve customer concerns.